 As the weather grows cooler and the trees more colorful, fall provides the perfect time for fun fall home decor and family outdoor adventures.
 Looking for ways to celebrate fall with friends and family?
-There are several fun fall family activities in the Nashville area.
+There are several fun fall activities kids will love.
 As we enter the second half of September, harvest-themed events and fall festivals are happening all over Nashville.
-Bring your family to one of these fun and scenic fall events.
+Bring your family to one of these fun and scenic fall activities in the Nashville area.

 - Nashville Farmers’ Market.

 Buying produce from a farmers market is a great way to celebrate the harvest months while supporting local farmers!
 Located at 900 Rosa L. Parks Blvd., the Nashville Farmers’ Market is open from 8 a.m. to 6 p.m. every day of the week.
 Explore the North and South Farm Sheds and choose from plenty of fresh produce and other products.
 The market vendors sell all sorts of colorful and nutritious items, including cheeses, baked goods, fruit, vegetables, herbs, meats, eggs, and juices.
 Chatting with the vendors about where all the food comes from and how it’s made can be a fun way to learn more about what you’re eating.

 Located 30 minutes north of Nashville in Springfield, TN, the Honeysuckle Hill Farm has given my family some truly enjoyable days in the autumn months.
 Try navigating the massive corn maze by collecting clues placed along the paths.
 Pick a pumpkin to take home, and split a caramel apple with a friend.
 The farm also hosts pig races, chicken shows, and an Adventure Park with ziplines and a rock wall.
 If you’re feeling brave, check out Scream Creek after dark.
 From the Haunted Woods to Zombie Apocalypse Paintball, Scream Creek can be quite a scare for those who want to get in the Halloween spirit!